markusmoenig/Eldiron-Web/content/basics/features/_index.md

 * Being able to create games similar to the RPGs of the 80's and 90's.
 * Support single-player or multi-player games and even MMOs.
-* Over time support more perspectives like top-down and isometric.
+* Over time support more perspectives like top-down, isometric and support for low-poly meshes.
+* Complex character behaviors.
+My goal is to be able to simulate real life character behavior and whole cities.
+Your phones CPU power is more than 50 times faster than the computers the original Ultima 5 ran on.
+There is no reason to limit what you can do.
+The behavior node and scripting system has been designed from the ground up to be flexible and expandable.